bricoletc/delfies/paper/paper.md

 with or without changes in chromosome number (copepod crustaceans, nematodes, ciliates).

 In species that eliminate portions of chromosomes, two main types of elimination have been documented.
 The first is the elimination of small sequences (~100s of bp) called 'IESs', by a splicing process: a double-strand break is produced at each IES extremity, the IES is excised, and the two extremities are rejoined.
 This form has so far been documented in ciliates only.
 The second type is the elimination of large fragments of chromosomes (up to >1Mbp): a single double-strand break is produced, one side is eliminated, and telomeres on the retained side allow the new 'mini-chromosome' to be maintained in the soma.
-This form occurs in ciliates, nematodes, and probably also in copepods.
+This form occurs in ciliates [@Yu1991], nematodes [@GonzalezdelaRosa2020, @Rey2023], and probably also in copepods [@Beermann1977].
 While IES elimination in ciliates has been well-characterised genomically and functionally, chromosome fragmentation with neo-telomere addition has not.

 Here, we present a tool called `delfies` to systematically detect sites of chromosome breakage and neo-telomere addition. `delfies` enables rapidly and